dsc-courses/dsc80-2024-fa/proj04/index.md

 ### Checkpoint 2 Submission

 As mentioned at the top of this page, this project **does** have two checkpoints, which is worth 1% of your overall grade.
-The second one is due on **Friday, May 31st**.
-You can submit the checkpoint [here](https://www.gradescope.com/courses/759147/assignments/4509099/) on Gradescope.
+The second one is due on **Tuesday, November 26st**.
+You can submit the checkpoint [here](https://www.gradescope.com/courses/877914/assignments/5313131/) on Gradescope.

 The checkpoint 2 assignment is worth 20 points, and asks you to answer the following questions: